vdarkobar/NextCloud/README.md

 ```

 ### Dynamic config *(Traefik VM)*:
-*create file: service_name.yml in Traefik: /data/configurations/ folder for routing and to get a free SSL certificate.*
+*create file: service_name.yml in Traefik: /data/configurations/ folder for routing and to get a free SSL certificates.*

 ```
 http: